MicrosoftDocs/Devices-docs/surface-hub/surface-hub-smart-camera.md

 1. On your Surface Hub 2S, sign in as **Admin**.

 > [!NOTE]
-> If you don't know your user name or admin password, you'll need to reset the device.
+> You'll need to reset the device if you don't know your username or admin password.
 For more information, see [Reset and recovery for Surface Hub 2S](/surface-hub/surface-hub-2s-recover-reset).

 2. Open **Settings** and go to  **Surface Hub > Calling & Audio.**
 3. Under **Automatic framing**, adjust the toggle as appropriate.